Nenkai/GBFRDataTools/README.md

 > [!WARNING]
 > ### **No research will be made, or PRs to be accepted in regards to the Endless Ragnarok Closed Beta.**
+>
+> Work will resume some time after the release of the DLC.

 <div width="100%">